Marie of Romania: Marriage

 Marie grew into a "lovely young woman" with "sparkling blue eyes and silky fair hair"; she was courted by several royal bachelors, including Prince George of Wales, who in 1892 became second in line to inherit the throne.
-Queen Victoria, the Prince of Wales and the Duke of Edinburgh all approved, but the Princess of Wales and the Duchess of Edinburgh did not.
+Queen Victoria, the Prince of Wales, and Marie's father the Duke of Edinburgh all approved, but the Princess of Wales, and Marie's mother, the Duchess of Edinburgh did not.
 The Princess of Wales disapproved of the family's pro-German sentiment, while the Duchess of Edinburgh did not wish her daughter to remain in England, which she disliked.
-In addition, the Princess of Wales (whose father had been a minor German prince before being called to the Danish throne) was higher than she in the order of precedence.
+In addition, the Princess of Wales (whose father, Christian IX of Denmark, had been a minor German prince before being called to the Danish throne) was higher than Marie in the order of precedence.
 The Duchess of Edinburgh was also opposed to marriage between first cousins, which was not allowed by her native Russian Orthodox Church.
 Thus, when George proposed to her, Marie informed him that the marriage was impossible and that he must remain her "beloved chum".
 Queen Victoria would later comment that "Georgie lost Missy by waiting & waiting".

 Around this time, King Carol I of Romania was looking for a suitable bride for his nephew, Crown Prince Ferdinand, in order to secure the succession and ensure the continuation of the House of Hohenzollern-Sigmaringen.
 Possibly motivated by the prospect of removing tensions between Russia and Romania on the subject of control over Bessarabia, the Duchess of Edinburgh suggested that Marie meet Ferdinand.
 Marie and Ferdinand first became acquainted during a gala dinner, where they conversed in German.
 She found him shy but amiable, and their second meeting went just as well.
 Once they were formally engaged, Queen Victoria wrote to another granddaughter, Princess Victoria of Hesse and by Rhine, that "[Ferdinand] is nice & the Parents are charming–but the country is very insecure & the immorality of the Society at Bucharest quite awful.
 Of course the marriage will be delayed some time as Missy won't be 17 till the end of October!"
 German Empress Frederick, Marie's aunt, wrote to her daughter, Crown Princess Sophia of Greece, that "Missy is till now quite delighted, but the poor child is so young, how can she guess what is before her?"
 In late 1892, King Carol visited London in order to meet the Duke of Edinburgh and Queen Victoria, who eventually agreed to the marriage and appointed him a Knight of the Garter.